mattpwest/gradle4-exercises/README.md

  * Either copy the plugins section from the `build.gradle` into `domain.gradle` removing everything except the java plugin.
- * Add a `allprojects {}` section to your `build.gradle` and move the java plugin declaration in there... however, not that you can't use the newer `plugins {}` block declaration, you have to use the older style `apply plugin: 'java'` syntax.
+ * Add a `allprojects {}` section to your `build.gradle` and move the java plugin declaration in there... however, note that you can't use the newer `plugins {}` block declaration, you have to use the older style `apply plugin: 'java'` syntax.